 Daypacks as Carry On Hand Luggage

-My last few trips I’ve taken hand luggage only.
+On my last few trips I’ve taken hand luggage only.
 It’s a great style of travel and having everything with you constantly makes life easier.
-If your carry on daypack will fit under the airline seat, that’s even better.
-For this a soft squidgy daypack is best.
+If your carry-on daypack will fit under the airline seat, that’s even better.
+For this, a soft squidgy daypack is best.

 However, only travelling with your daypack can cause issues, you’ll need to unpack and leave some items in your hotel room while you take your daypack out on excursions.
 This style of travel works best for us as a couple.
 Only one of us carries a daypack every day, the other carry-on bag stays at the hotel.

 Most people don’t use their daypack as their only luggage, Most travel with a larger checked item of baggage, so this post is more aimed at them.
-For these guys an anti theft daypack can be smaller than maximum airline dimensions.
+For these guys, an anti-theft daypack can be smaller than the maximum airline dimensions.